Notice of Office Closing

 Once your Caseworker has all the correct documents and completes the interview you will be finished & able to leave.

 No decisions will be made at the appointment about eligibility.
-Your caseworker has 3 business days to make a determination on your application after ALL documents are received.
+Your caseworker has five business days to make a determination on your application after ALL documents are received.
 You will be notified by mail of your approval or denial.
 You may also call the Caseworker back to check on the status of your application.
 The caseworker can give you an idea of when to call them back.
 Utility pledges & payments are made directly to the Utilities Co.
 We will contact Landlords after we approve your application for Rent assistance.
 A voucher will be issued once you are approved.
 Rent vouchers can be faxed, E-mailed, signed in person or taken by the client to the Landlord once it is ready.
 It is up to the Landlord what they prefer.
 You will not have to sign the voucher.
 You will sign an authorization to pay assistance form at the interview.
 Caseworker must have ALL documents before they can process the application.

 Use Link below to view a printable brochure of programs offered by Capital Township:

-Transitional Assistance is available for childless individuals 18-62 years old who are considered "not employable" and residents of Capital Township.
+Transitional Assistance is available for childless individuals 18-62 years old who are considered "not employable" and full-time residents of Capital Township.
 Individuals who are considered "not employable" can receive up to $350.00 per month in financial assistance.
-Applicants must exhaust all other sources of income before making applicaton.
-Applicants that have children in thier home or custody of a child under the age of 18 are considered a Public Aid case and don not qualify for Transitional Assistance.
+Applicants must exhaust all other sources of income before making application.
+Applicants that have children in their home or custody of a child under the age of 18 are considered a Public Aid case and don not qualify for Transitional Assistance.
 Clients who apply for the program must be under the care of a local physician in Capital Township or Springfield, IL.
 Must be eligible for a full month of assistance to apply.
 No partial months are issued.
 Clients incarcerated, confined to a hospital, nursing home or treatment facilities do not qualify for Transitional Assistance.
 Applicants pending for SSI/SSD are required to sign a form 2199, repayment of interim assistance.
 The criteria for being considered "not employable" are as follows:

 * Disabled as determined by the Department of Human Services.